 Rodenticides work in a number of ways.
 Brands in the highest and moderate categories, plus warfarin, are anticoagulants.
 They stop the liver from producing the enzyme that recycles Vitamin K — an essential vitamin that creates blood clotting agents — and can cause internal bleeding.
 Rodenticides in the lower and slight/possible risk categories can cause a multitude of symptoms including swelling of the brain, an increase of calcium in the blood that can cause the kidneys to shut down, or severe muscle spasms — all of which require the expertise of your veterinarian to treat.

-The best defense against the worst-case scenario is a good offense — keep everything dangerous to your dog up high, out of reach, and/or behind locked doors.
+The best defense against the worst-case scenario is a good offense — keep everything dangerous to your dog up high, out of reach, and/or behind locked doors and, if possible, use alternatives to poisons.
 What they ignored yesterday, they could very well find interesting today.
 Because when it comes to the health of your pet, it’s better to play it safe than to regret it later.